SimpelMe/stream-observer/README.md

 * -x exit before mpv, keeps current-playlist.m3u8

 ## Details
-The script downloads [https://streaming.media.ccc.de/streams/v2.json](https://streaming.media.ccc.de/streams/v2.json) and searches for active (current streaming) streams.
+The script downloads [http://live.ber.c3voc.de:7999/status-json.xsl](http://live.ber.c3voc.de:7999/status-json.xsl) and searches for active (current streaming) streams.
-It extracts end time of the streams, their server and their display names.
+It reads then [https://streaming.media.ccc.de/streams/v2.json](https://streaming.media.ccc.de/streams/v2.json) and extracts end time of the streams and their display names.
 With this informations it builds a playlist in m3u8 format and starts mpv with this playlist.

 ## Examples
 `strobs`
 >opens current streams in mpv.

-`strobs -f 30 -s`
->reads [https://streaming.media.ccc.de/streams/v2.json?forceopen=1](https://streaming.media.ccc.de/streams/v2.json?forceopen=1) and collects all present as well as future streams.
-And it looks 30 days in to the past.
-The days argument is mandatory.
-If you don't want to look in to the past you have to set days to 0.
-In addition it will sort the returned server names alphanumerical.

-`strobs -p 36c3.m3u8`
+`strobs -p 36c3.m3u8 -s`
 >uses the playlist 36c3.m3u8 for mpv.
+In addition it will sort the returned streams alphanumerical.

-`strobs -j -x`
+`strobs -j -f`
->will save the downloaded json to current.json and exit before opening mpv.
+>will download and save status_liveber.xsl, status_ingest.xsl, current.json and exit before opening mpv.
+In addition it will save json including past events.

 ## Files
 * `current-playlist.m3u8` - generated playlist while running